taustation-fan/taustation-fan.github.io/README.md

 * you can buy them in the shop
 * as a daily reward for your career level (up to 30 bonds per day)
 * sometimes, discreet/anonymous work has a small bonds reward
+* As a reward for successful *Enter the Sewers* campaigns (up to 15 per day)
 * you can find bond packages in the Ruins
-* if you level up to a new tier (if you reach levels 6, 11, 16, etc.), you get a bonds reward
+* if you level up to a new tier (if you reach levels 6, 11, 16, etc.), you get a reward of 500 bonds

 ### Banks and Your Wallet